xavierjohn/ServiceLevelIndicators/README.md

     ``` csharp
         HttpContext.GetMeasuredOperationLatency().AddAttribute(attribute, value);
     ```

+4. To prevent automatically emitting SLI information on all controllers, set the option.
+    ``` csharp
+        ServiceLevelIndicatorOptions.AutomaticallyEmitted = false;
+    ```
+    In this case, add the attribute `[ServiceLevelIndicator]` on the controllers that should emit SLI.

-4. To measure a process, run it withing a `StartLatencyMeasureOperation` using block.
+5. To measure a process, run it withing a `StartLatencyMeasureOperation` using block.

    Example.